Orange-OpenSource/hurl-dev/sites/hurl.dev/_docs/capturing-response.md

 [Captures]
 session-id: cookie "LSID"
 ```
+{% endraw %}

 Cookie attributes value can also be captured by using the following format:
 `<cookie-name>[cookie-attribute]`.
 The following attributes are supported:
 `Value`, `Expires`, `Max-Age`, `Domain`, `Path`, `Secure`, `HttpOnly` and `SameSite`.

+{% raw %}
 ```hurl
 GET https://example.org/cookies/set